laminbarrow/fullstackopen/part2/2-phonebook/README.md

 # React + Vite

+This project has been updated to allow it to use https://github.com/laminbarrow/fullstackopen-part3-phonebook as a backend service.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: